-Suitable spawning habitat was most recently quantified in 2019, with an estimated weighted area of suitable habitat, A_t , of 7 ha in Red Rock Creek (Table 2, Appendix).
-Area of suitable spawning habitat increased 60% between 2017 and 2019.
-This increase was coincident with above average flows on Red Rock Creek; days above 67% of bankfull discharge (c67bf = 38) were 183% of the long-term mean.
+Suitable spawning habitat was most recently quantified in 2021, with an estimated weighted area of suitable habitat, A_t , of 6.1 ha in Red Rock Creek (Table 3, Appendix).
+This was an increase of $16 \times$ the area of suitable spawning habitat available during 2016, the nadir of suitable spawning habitat during the AMP.
+Moreover, area of suitable habitat during the spawning habitat experiment was 12 (2017-2018) and 18 (2019-2020) times more spawning habitat than the lowest amount observed in 2016.
+Area of suitable spawning habitat in 2019, the most observed during the AMP, was coincident with above average flows on Red Rock

+Creek; days above 67% of bankfull discharge (c67bf = 12) were 60% of the long-term mean.
 Fines within riffles are mobilized by stream discharges greater than 67% of bankfull (Mueller et al. 2005), providing a mechanism for the observed improvement in grayling spawning habitat in 2019 (Hubert et al. 1985).
-All suitable spawning habitat was made available to grayling via beaver dam notching as part of the current AMP experiment.
+All suitable spawning habitat was made available to grayling via beaver dam notching during the spawning habitat AMP experiment.
 The increased per capita availability of suitable spawning habitat is hypothesized to increase egg (β) and age-0 fish in-stream (γ) survival.
-The first year a response to increased availability of spawning habitat could be quantified was 2020, when the 2017 grayling cohort recruited.
-Spawning habitat will next be surveyed in 2021.
+Grayling response to increased availability of spawning habitat was first quantified in 2020, when the 2017 grayling cohort recruited.
+This was the second year spawning habitat manipulations to favor grayling was assessed.
+Spawning habitat will next be surveyed in 2023.